ja-zoe/star-website/README.md

 # Space Technology Association at Rutgers (STAR)

-Welcome to the open-source repository for the **Space Technology Association at Rutgers**, commonly known as **STAR**.
+Welcome to the open-source repository for the website of **Space Technology Association at Rutgers**, commonly known as **STAR**.
 This organization unites engineers, scientists, and enthusiasts around conceiving, developing, and deploying space-relevant technology.

 ---